 What is in-app user onboarding?

-While user onboarding can exist in many different formats, an increasing number of companies are shifting to an in-app strategy, where new users receive training and walkthroughs within the application itself.
+While user onboarding can exist in many different formats, an increasing number of companies are shifting to an in-app onboarding strategy, where new user training and walkthroughs are delivered within the application itself.
 This way, companies can accelerate time to value for customers by providing contextual information as they navigate the product, while reducing the lag time often required when scheduling human-led onboarding with customer success teams.
 In-app onboarding also allows for better personalization, since one can guide users to the functionality that’s most relevant to their role or specific use case.